sdsna/lancet-covid-19-database/data/README.md

 ## Notes

+1. The database is updated on a weekly basis.
+If you need daily updates, please reach out to finn.woelm@unsdsn.org.
 1. Only countries (with 3166 ISO-3 code) have been retained.
 Observations for Kosovo and the Diamond Princess cruise ship, for example, have been removed.
 1. Units for tests conducted vary between countries: tests performed vs people tested vs samples tested.